-- Runs off a battery that can store at least four hours kilowatt-hours of energy OR 2.5 hours for 2 or 3 wheeled vehicle.
+- Runs off a battery that can store at least 4 hours kilowatt-hours of energy OR 2.5 hours for 2 or 3 wheeled vehicle.

 - Is powered by a rechargeable battery that draws from an external source of electricity.

-If your vehicle qualifies as an electric vehicle, check out the following two incentives (valid through June 30, 2020).
+If your vehicle qualifies as an electric vehicle, check out the following two incentives.
 You can also refer to Hawaii Act 168, the Hawaii State Energy Office, or the Alternative Fuels Data Center for the latest.

 High Occupancy Vehicle (HOV) Lane Exemption for Plug-In Electric Vehicles